dinhngoc267/deploy-ML-tool-using-Flask/README.md

 ## Model

-I use pre-trained distil Roberta to encode sentence into vector then use cosine similarity to compute similarity score
+I use pre-trained distil Roberta to encode two sentences into vectors then use cosine similarity to compute similarity score